elixir-circuits/circuits_gpio/README.md

 start waiting on it for interrupts.
 If that happened, you would be out of sync.

-To conect or disconnect an internal pull-up or pull-down resistor to a GPIO pin, call the `set_pull_mode` function.
+To connect or disconnect an internal pull-up or pull-down resistor to a GPIO pin, call the `set_pull_mode` function.

 ```elixir